PRE-JUNETEENTH PROGRAM: Saturday, June 13

 Freedom for enslaved Texans came two years after President Abraham Lincoln signed the Emancipation Proclamation freeing African-Americans in the rest of the country.

-The day of that announcement in the Lone Star State — June 19, 1865 — is now celebrated as Juneteenth, and a special history program the weekend before, on Saturday, June 8, will celebrate this important day in Texas history.
+The day of that announcement in the Lone Star State — June 19, 1865 — is now celebrated as Juneteenth, and a special history program the weekend before, on Saturday, June 14, will celebrate this important day in Texas history.

 “Texas Juneteenth: Amazing History, Enduring Legacy” will feature readings of Union Gen. Gordon Granger’s proclamation in Galveston announcing that Texas slaves had their freedom, presentations about the history of Juneteenth and a special arts program.

-The program is free to those who RSVP before June 5 at the link below or by emailing us at info@pioneerfarms.org.
-Advance tickets the lunch are available for sale below (You must purchase a lunch, not included in the free registration.)
-The program is hosted by the Travis County African-American Cultural Commission, the Travis County Historical Commission and Pioneer Farms.
+The program is free to those who RSVP before June 7 at the link below or by emailing us at info@pioneerfarms.org.
+Advance tickets for the lunch are available for sale below (Lunch purchase is not included in the free registration).

 All historic sites at Pioneer Farms will be open for self-guided walking tours.